amoldhamale1105/frostbyte/README.md

 ```

 ### Build
-The top level **Makefile** in the source tree is designed to build the entire project including the userspace and test utilities.
-It will also take care of copying over required binaries and other files to the FAT16 disk image.

-Select target platform using the `BOARD` make variable and generate images for real hardware or emulator.
-Currently, 3 options are available:
+Select target platform using the optional `BOARD` make variable.
+Currently available options based on board support:
-- rpi3 (currently unsupported, builds image for qemu emulated raspberrypi 3)
+- rpi3 (WIP, builds image for qemu emulated raspberrypi 3)
 - rpi4 (builds image for raspberrypi 4 SoC)
 - qemu => default

-To build the entire project with the kernel and userspace binaries, navigate to the root of this project
+To build the entire project with the kernel and userspace apps, at the top of the source tree
 ```
 make all
 ```